 - Noisy operation

 But perhaps the most substantive downside to forced air heating systems is heat loss, as they are subject to parasitic heat loss.
 What is that?
-“Because the air from the furnace and air handler has to travel through a series of tubes to get to its intended room, there are many opportunities for it to leak wherever there are small openings in the ducts,” describes Michael Franco in “Which Is Better, Forced Air or Radiant Heat?,” an article on bobvila.com.
-“Also, the ducts for this type of system often travel through cold attics or basements, increasing the chance that heat will be lost as the warm air travels to the rooms in your home.”
+According to bobvila.com, “Because the air from the furnace and air handler has to travel through a series of tubes to get to its intended room, there are many opportunities for it to leak wherever there are small openings in the ducts,” describes Michael Franco in “Which Is Better, Forced Air or Radiant Heat?” where he continues “Also, the ducts for this type of system often travel through cold attics or basements, increasing the chance that heat will be lost as the warm air travels to the rooms in your home.”

-Heat rises, leaving the basement and floors cold in the house.
-So if you need to have your basement warm for the weekend, or just your bedroom cozy at night, you need to run the furnace and heat the whole house.
+Heat rises, so with forced air heating, it leaves the basement and floors cold in the house.
+If you need to have your basement warm for the weekend, or just your bedroom cozy at night, you need to run the furnace and heat the whole house.
 If your home does not have air ducts, you need to have them installed to use a forced air system or central heating system.
 Installing the components for a split system can also be costly and maintenance can be just as bad if you have to replace something like a condensing coil in any of your air conditioning units.
 And finally, transferring heat through the air isn't as energy efficient as other options.

 Radiant Heating: Pros and Cons

 Radiant floor heating warms a surface directly by relying on touch to transfer energy.
 The heat is produced by electricity, hot water or air that makes direct contact with the surface on which you choose to install your system.
-That heat is then transferred to people and objects in the room via infrared radiation.
+That heat is then transferred to people and objects in the room via infrared radiation (a completely safe form of radiation).
 In most cases, these systems are installed beneath flooring (although there are a few other radiant options like baseboard heaters).
 Here's a video showing the installation of floor heating in an uncoupling membrane in a bathroom with tile as the floor covering.

 - Adds supplemental heat to cooler rooms